Day in the Life

 Letter from Thomas Elliot, 18 April 1895

-Office of First Presidency of Jesus Christ of Latter Day Saints Salt Lake City Brethern Yours of the 15 to hand - It would give me great pleasure to accept this call on a Mission to the World, if my cir- cumstances were such that I could feel satisfied on my familys account x In my business relations for the last two years I have been very unfortunate, but priding myself that last fall matters would be brighter x Owing to a serious illness however my condition was luft in a worse state
+Office of First Presidency of Jesus Christ of Latter Day Saints Salt Lake City Brethern Yours of the 15 to hand.
+It would give me great pleasure to accept this call on a mission to the World, if my cir- cumstances were such that I could feel satis-fied on my familys account.
+In my business relations for the last two years I have been very unfortunate, but was priding myself that last fall matters would be brighter.
+Owing to a serious illness however my condition was luft in a worse state

 Letter from John Walderman Beck, 18 April 1895

 To the Presidency of the Church of Jesus Christ of Latter day Saints.
-Dear Brethren.
-I received yours of March 2nd about three weeks ago and will now make a short reply.
-I feel my weakness very much in being appointed to take charge of this Mission, Still I accept it with the belief and hope that God will make me equal to what will be required of me.
+Dear Brethren: I recived yours of March 2nd about three weeks ago and will now make a short reply.
+I feel my weakness very much in being appointed to take charge of this mission.
+Still I accept it with the belief and hope that God will make me equal to what will be required of me.
 As Bro.
-Hilton has just returned and nodoubt given you a very good idea of the present condition of this mission I need not go into detail, but will just commence where he left off.
-We held our Annual Conference here according to appointment, and we had a most enjoyable time.
-Some of our friends, of the foreign residents here, joined us on this mission, and their hearts were touched and we baptized two of them, and three natives.
-We also held another conference last Sat. and Sun. at the East end of this Island for the benifit of the Saints who happen to belong to the rebit party, we also had a very enjoyable time with them, baptized two after conference.
-We have at present several places for nice openings for the preaching of the Gospel but are very short of Elders, and but very few who have the language, but we hope that with the blessings of the Lord, another year will see us far in advance of our present state.
-I believe there are scores of villages here where we could get an opening, and just as large a following as we have in the places where our Elders are at present, if we would only build them meeting houses and send Elders to live with them as we have done from the first, in fact it is a known fact – they have often asked for them – but scarcity of Elders of the one hand, and a lack of faith, on the part of the natives, on the other has prevented any further openings, at least, a rush in that "line of business."
+Hilton has just returned, and no doubt given you a very good idea of the present condition of this mission I need not go into detail, but will just commence where he left off.
+We held our Anual Conference here according to appointment, and we had a most enjoyable time.
+Some of our friends, of the foreign residents here, joined us on this occasion, and their hearts were touched and we baptized two of them, and three native[s] [page cut off] We also held another conference last Sat. and Sun. at the East end of this Island for the benefit of the Saints who happen to belong to the rebel party, we also had a very enjoyable time with them, baptized two after conference.
+We have at present several places for nice openings for the preaching of the Gosple but are very short of Elders, and but very few who have the language, but we hope that with the blessings of the Lord, another year will see us far in advance of our present state.
+I believe there are scores of villages here where we could get an opening, and just as large a following as we have in those places where our Elders are at present, if we would only build them meeting houses and send Elders to live with them as we have done from the first, in fact it is a known fact they have often asked for them, but scarcity of Elders on the one hand, and a lack of faith, on the part of the natives, on the other, has prevented any further openings, at least, a rush in that "line of business."
 Still there are a few places that I think it would be wise to speak and give them all the assistance we can.
 As I have said there are many places where

 Events